Edited By : Amy Edel

 EPA Decision on Roundup

 Once the EPA issues its decision, products containing glyphosate will need to carry a new safety label.
-In the U.S., glyphosate has been a registered pesticide since 1974, and the EPA has periodically reevaluated safety data on the chemical since then.
+In the U.S., glyphosate has been a registered herbicide since 1974, and the EPA has periodically reevaluated safety data on the chemical since then.

-The EPA has historically determined that the glyphosate-containing pesticide Roundup is safe to use when following the label directions and that glyphosate is unlikely to be a human carcinogen.
+The EPA has historically determined that the glyphosate-containing herbicide Roundup is safe to use when following the label directions and that glyphosate is unlikely to be a human carcinogen.
 Despite increasing public concern over glyphosate safety and ongoing reevaluation of glyphosate research, the EPA has maintained that glyphosate is safe when users follow the label directions.

 Glyphosate Regulations